 Several different laser treatments exist for the treatment of glaucoma.
-Different laser machines that omit laser light of different properties are used to perform these various laser treatments.
+Different lasers omit laser light with different propertiesare used to perform these various laser treatments.

 The laser treatment for open-angle glaucoma is called trabeculoplasty.
 This treatment is often called, in short: ALT, LTP, SLT.
 Its purpose is to increase drainage of the fluids of the eye (called aqueous humor) by improving the drainage system that leads fluid out of the eye, and, as a result, the pressure is reduced.
 The treatment takes place in the laser room at the eye clinic and usually takes about 15-20 minutes.
 It is usually possible for the patient to go home approximately one hour after the treatment (there is no need for hospitalization or an extended stay at the clinic).
 Following the laser treatment, the patient continues to take the same eye drops that he or she was were taking to help lower intra-ocular pressure.
 This laser surgery is likely to lower intra-ocular pressure in 3 out of 4 cases (about 75% of patients).
 It is an important treatment modality, however, it is not a perfect solution for the disease and the pressure is liable to rise again in about half of patients within approximately 5 years.
 It is possible to repeat this treatment at some point in time in the future, often with similar success rates.